-A filer who cannot file a document electronically because of a problem (technical or otherwise) on the part of the filer should explore other ways of accessing and filing in CM/ECF.
+A filer who cannot file a document electronically because of a problem on the part of the filer should explore other ways of accessing and filing in CM/ECF.
 The filer's login and password will work on any computer that has internet access, e.g., at the library, home computer, or in commercial business service centers.
-Filings will not be accepted via email due to problems on the part of the filer.
+Outside of the emergency filing procedures (failure on the part of the Court), non-case opening filings will not be accepted via email.